qmk/qmk_firmware/docs/faq_debug.md

 ### Debugging With hid_listen

 Something stand-alone? [hid_listen](https://www.pjrc.com/teensy/hid_listen.html), provided by PJRC, can also be used to display debug messages.
-Prebuilt binaries for Windows,Linux,and MacOS are available.
+Prebuilt binaries for Windows,Linux,and macOS are available.

 ## Sending Your Own Debug Messages {#debug-api}